Analysis | India’s Shadow-Bank Bust Has a Lehman Echo

 India is marking the 10th anniversary of the 2008 global financial crisis with its own mini-Lehman moment.

-True to script, ratings companies have belatedly realized that the IL&FS Group — Infrastructure Leasing & Financial Services Ltd. and its associates — is woefully short of liquidity, with about $500 million in repayments coming due in the second half of its fiscal year through March and only about $27 million available.
+True to script, rating companies have belatedly realized that the IL&FS Group — Infrastructure Leasing & Financial Services Ltd. and its associates — is woefully short of liquidity.
+For instance, IL&FS Financial Services Ltd. has about $500 million in repayments coming due in the second half of its fiscal year through March; it has only about $27 million available.
 The group, which missed a payment in the commercial-paper market last month, is now late in servicing an inter-corporate deposit.

 Shocks are starting to reverberate amid an avalanche of ratings downgrades.
 That’s only to be expected: On the hook for the group’s $12.5 billion debt are banks and mutual funds.
 (IL&FS itself is a motley collection of shadow lenders that don’t take deposits.)